ucsffrancislab/genomics/data/20250800-AGS-CIDR-ONCO-I370-TCGA/20250723-survival_gwas/README.md

 ###	Concat

-gonna take about a day
+gonna take about a 2-6 hours

 don't include X as not in all datasets?